 Committed: amounts that can be spent only for purposes determined by a formal action of the Board of Directors.
 The Board is the highest level of decision-making authority for the District.
 This action must be made no later than the end of the fiscal year.
 Commitments may be established, modified, or rescinded only through ordinances or resolutions approved by the Board.
-The District committed \$4,069,485 of its fund balance for the waterline replacement, phase 3 and phase 4 projects.
+The District committed \$3,562,100 of its fund balance for the waterline replacement, phases 3, 3b, and 4 projects and the apartment culvert replacement project.

 Assigned: amounts that do not meet the criteria to be classified as restricted or committed, but that are intended to be used for specific purposes.
-The District has not adopted a formal policy regarding the assignment of fund balances.
-The District assigned \$992,861 of its fund balance to be used to cover the 2024 budgeted deficit.
+The District has not adopted a formal policy regarding the assignment of fund balances and did not assign any of its fund balance.